 It would be best to use fresh paste, as reusing thermal paste can result in some of the issues above.

-It’s also crucial to clean the surfaces with thermal paste remover and surface purifier before applying the fresh paste, even if they look clean to you.
+It’s also crucial to clean the surfaces with a thermal paste remover and surface purifier before applying the fresh paste, even if they look clean.

 Check that the screws are evenly tightened

-After installation, check the back of the motherboard to ensure that all the CPU cooler screws are flush with one another.
+After installation, check the back of the motherboard to ensure that all the CPU cooler screws are flush.

 Uneven tightening when mounting the CPU cooler can cause a lot of trouble for you.
 Related issues include: